Calcumon/CalcumonFrontend/README.md

-Buit With React, Redux, and Typescript
+Buit With React, Redux, and Typescript, enzyme,

+shallow or mount